 In the present case, it cannot be ruled out that we transmit personal data to recipients in the USA.
 Please also note that data exchanged via the Internet is often routed via third countries.
 Your data may therefore end up abroad even if the sender and recipient are in the same country.

 We store your personal data until the purpose on which the processing is based (see section 4 above) no longer applies.
 If we are legally obligated to store personal data, the data will be stored for the duration of the legal obligation.
 For commercial documents, which include financial accounting and the supporting documents (including invoices), this is up to 10 years.
 If necessary, your data will be blocked for ongoing operations during this time, provided that there is no other purpose for the processing.

 8. Automated data collection and processing on our website

-Our website uses the technologies and tools described below.
+Our website uses the technologies and tools described below to enable us and third parties engaged by us to recognize you when you use our website and, under certain circumstances, to track you across multiple visits.
 If you do not wish to use them, we will provide you with various options and settings for the respective tool to prevent their use.
-Where the processing of your data is based on your consent, you can revoke your consent at any time without affecting the lawfulness of the processing carried out based on the consent until revocation.
+Unless otherwise noted, your personal data is processed in this respect on the legal basis of your consent under Article 31 (1) DPA or Article 6 (1) (a) GDPR.
+In this case, you can revoke your consent at any time without affecting the lawfulness of the processing carried out based on the consent until revocation.